Believe The Hype — Nikyatu Jusu’s "Nanny" Is A Frightening Masterpiece

 This story contains spoilers for Prime Video’s Nanny.
 As seen in the latest additions into the Black horror canon, the scariest thing in the world can sometimes be people themselves — specifically in the way their fears can manifest into a terrifying reality.
-Sundance Grand Jury winner Nanny, Nikyatu Jusu’s quietly unsettling film recently released today (Dec 16) on Prime Video, explores this theme further through the psychological decline of a young mother in frantic pursuit of the American dream.
+Sundance Grand Jury winner Nanny, Nikyatu Jusu’s quietly unsettling film recently released on Friday (16th December) on Prime Video, explores this theme further through the psychological decline of a young mother in frantic pursuit of the American dream.

 Advertisement